 It is an understatement to say that from a deployer’s point of view, the Java requirement for FileMaker Server 2023 has given one a few sleepless nights.

-Fortunately, things have become much better than they have been in the past, as the Java dependency was reduced to just the web publishing engine.
+Fortunately, things have become much better than they have been in the past.
+The Java dependency was reduced to just the web publishing engine.

 Most issues stem from using the wrong version of the Java Runtime Environment (JRE).
 This Claris knowledge base article outlines the different specific versions of Java required for each version of FileMaker Server 2023.

 FileMaker 2023 (aka 19.7) makes a significant jump by using Java version 17 (up from 11 that has been used since 19.2).
-It introduces a way to force Java to perform Garbage Collection, which has the potential to reclaim unused memory and keep the Web Publishing Engine more performant.
+It introduces a way to force Java to perform Garbage Collection.
+This has the potential to reclaim unused memory and keep the Web Publishing Engine more performant.
 More about this later in this blog post.

 Two Ways to Install Java

 Before Oracle introduced licensing on its version of Java, each FileMaker Server just installed the proper version of the Java runtime engine (JRE) that it needed.
-Starting with FileMaker Server 18.0.2, you needed to pick which Java vendor you wanted to use: Oracle, with a paid license, or OpenJDK, with the free version.
+Starting with FileMaker Server 18.0.2, you needed to pick which Java vendor you wanted to use.
+You could choose from Oracle, with a paid license, or OpenJDK, with the free version.

 In the Admin Console